Cerebral-Systems/loghub-benchmark/README.md

 # Loghub SRE Harbor benchmark

 A Harbor-compatible benchmark for SRE log-investigation skills.
-**180 curated tasks** built from the Loghub corpus (`logpai/loghub`), covering 7 distinct skill types: anomaly localization (v1, 60 tasks), 5 v2 skill
+**180 curated tasks** built from the Loghub corpus [(`logpai/loghub`)](https://github.com/logpai/loghub).

+It covers 7 distinct skill types: anomaly localization (v1, 60 tasks), 5 v2 skill
 axes — false-positive triage, temporal sequence reconstruction, cross-component correlation, severity classification, and log-template extraction (100 tasks) — plus 20 outcome-oriented remediation tasks.

 Each task ships a Docker environment with partitioned log files and asks the agent to investigate the logs and produce a structured JSON answer that the verifier grades on schema-specific assertions.
 Remediation tasks also include topology, service state, config, and local mitigation tools; the verifier checks both diagnosis